jgemmajr/andors-trail/ContentFormatReference/AndorsTrail_ContentFormatReference.md

 - When "rewardType" is "**spawnAll**", "**removeSpawnArea**", or "**deactivateSpawnArea**", the "mapName" field must match a map's ID, and the "rewardID" field must match a spawn area's ID within the selected map.
 The "value" field is unused.
 In the case of "**spawnAll**", when granted this reward, this spawn area will be activated (if it was inactive), and all included NPCs will be spawned immediately.
 In the case of "**removeSpawnArea**", when granted this reward, this spawn area will be deactivated, and all included NPCs will be removed immediately.
 In the case of "**deactivateSpawnArea**", when granted this reward, this spawn area will be deactivated, but all included NPCs will remain on the map until killed or removed by a dialogue reward.
 - When "rewardType" id "**activateMapObjectGroup**", or "**deactivateMapObjectGroup**", the "mapName" field must match a map's ID, and the "rewardID" field must match an object group's ID within the selected map.
 The "value" field is unused.
 In the case of "**activateMapObjectGroup**", when granted this reward, all map objects (except spawn areas) within this object group will be made active.
 In the case of "**deactivateMapObjectGroup**", when granted this reward, all map objects (except spawn areas) within this object group will be made inactive (they have no effect on the game anymore).  :!: Beware though, as deactivating an object group containing a replace area that has already been triggered will NOT revert the map to its previous look.
 - When "rewardType" id "**changeMapFilter**", the "mapName" field must match a map's ID, and the "rewardID" field must match a color filter's ID, as found here: [url]https://github.com/AndorsTrailRelease/ATCS/blob/master/src/com/gpl/rpg/atcontentstudio/model/maps/TMXMap.java[/url].
 The "value" field is unused.
 When granted this reward, the selected map will have its "colorFilter" property changed to the value of the "rewardID" field.
 See the post about maps to know the effect of the different available color filters.
+- When "rewardType" id "**mapchange**", the "mapName" field must match a map's ID, and the "rewardID" field must match a mapchange target within the selected map.
+The "value" field is unused.

 **The special case of selectors**